 Leota’s Garden: “An emotionally compelling story” (Library Journal) about the devastation secrets can unleash on a family and the power of grace to bring second chances.

-Leota’s Garden: Leota’s garden was once a place of beauty, where flowers bloomed and hope thrived.
-It was her refuge from the deep wounds inflicted by a devastating war, her sanctuary where she knelt before a loving God and prayed for the children who couldn’t understand her silent sacrifices.
+Leota’s garden was once a place of beauty, where flowers bloomed and hope thrived.
 Now, eighty-four-year-old Leota Reinhardt is alone, her beloved garden in ruins.
 All her efforts to reconcile with her adult children have been fruitless, and she voices her despair to a loving Father, her only friend.
-Then God brings a wind of change through unlikely means: one, a college student who thinks he has all the answers; the other, the granddaughter Leota never hoped to know.
-But can the devastation wrought by keeping painful family secrets be repaired before she runs out of time?
+Then God brings a wind of change through unlikely means.

-In this relevant and timely novel, dynamic young preacher Paul Hudson is committed to building his church—but at what cost?
-When Paul accepted the call to pastor the struggling church, he had no idea what to expect.
+When Paul Hudson accepted the call to pastor the struggling church, he had no idea what to expect.
 But it didn’t take long for Paul to turn Centerville Christian Church around.
-Attendance is up, way up, and everything is going so well.
-If only his wife, Eunice, could see it that way.
-Still, he tries not to let her quiet presence distract him.
-But Eunice knows that something isn’t right . . . and it hasn’t been for a long time.
+Attendance was up-way up.
+Everything was going so well.
+If only his wife could see it that way.
+Still, he tried not to let her quiet presence disturb him.
+She knew something wasn’t right, and it hadn’t been for a long time. . . .

 remembering the meaning of faith, family secrets, seeking reconciliation, christian women, christian readers, leotas garden, and the shofar blew, contemporary christian fiction, place of refuge, devastating war